anialsonus/incubator-hawq/pxf/pxf-jdbc/README.md

 ```

 The PXF JDBC plugin will generate two fragments  for a query `SELECT * FROM sales`.
 Then HAWQ will assign each of them to a separate PXF segment.
 Each segment will perform the SELECT query, and the first one will get tuples with `cdate` values for year `2008`, while the second will get tuples for year `2009`.
 Then each PXF segment will send its results back to HAWQ, where they will be "concatenated" and returned.

+## INSERT queries

+The PXF JDBC plugin allows to perform INSERT queries to external tables.
+Note that **the plugin does not guarantee consistency for INSERT queries**.
+Use a staging table in external database to deal with this.

+To perform INSERT queries, create an `EXTERNAL WRITABLE TABLE` with `FORMAT 'CUSTOM' (FORMATTER='pxfwritable_export')` in PXF.

+The `PARTITION_BY`, `RANGE` and `INTERVAL` parameters in such tables are ignored.

+### Batching

+The INSERT queries can be batched.
+This may significantly increase perfomance if batching is supported by the external database.

+To enable batching, create an external table with the parameter `BATCH_SIZE` set to:
+* `integer > 1`.
+Batches of the given size will be used;
+* `integer < 0`.
+A batch of infinite size will be used (all tuples will be sent in one huge JDBC query).
+Note that this behaviour **may cause errors**, as each database has its own limit on the size of JDBC queries;
+* `0` or `1`.
+Batching will not be used.

+Batching must be supported by the JDBC driver of an external database.
+If the driver does not support batching, it will not be used, but PXF plugin will try to INSERT values anyway, and an information message will be added to PXF logs.

+By default (`BATCH_SIZE` is absent), batching is not used.

+### Thread pool

+The INSERT queries can be processed by multiple threads.
+This may significantly increase perfomance if the external database can work with multiple connections simultaneously.

+It is recommended to use batching together with a thread pool.
+In this case, each thread receives data from one (whole) batch and processes it.
+If a thread pool is used without batching, each thread in a pool will receive exactly one tuple; as a rule, this takes much more time than usual one-thread INSERT.

+If any of the threads from pool fails, the user will get the error message.
+However, if INSERT fails, some data still may be INSERTed into the external database.

+To enable thread pool, create an external table with the paramete `POOL_SIZE` set to:
+* `integer > 1`.
+Thread pool will consist of the given number of threads.
+* `integer < 1`.
+The number of threads in a pool will be equal to the number of CPUs in the system
+* `integer = 1`.
+Thread pool will be disabled

+By default (`POOL_SIZE` is absent), thread pool is not used.

+## Query precode

+Before executing any query, the PXF JDBC plugin can execute an extra SQL query (or a set of such queries).

+Pass the SQL query as an ordinary string (including `;` if necessary) as a parameter `PRE_SQL`.

+To prevent the plugin from executing the "main" `INSERT` or `SELECT` query, set a parameter `STOP_IF_PRE_FAILS` to any value.
+If this parameter is not present, the PXF JDBC plugin will continue execution of the "main" query even if precode fails, and a warning will be added to PXF logs.

 ## Examples